Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-First taking a look at the `pool_state` account.
-This is the same account we have used in previous instructions, derived with the same seeds and bump.
+Next, is the `token_mint` which is required for the transfer CPI in this instruction.
+This is the mint of the token that is being staked.
+We verify that the given mint is of the given `token_program` to make sure we are not mixing any spl-token and Token22 accounts.

 ```rust
 // Mint of token to stake